awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-target.md

 **To associate a target network with a Client VPN endpoint \(AWS CLI\)**
 Use the [associate\-client\-vpn\-target\-network](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-client-vpn-target-network.html) command\.

-## Apply a Security Group to a Target Network<a name="cvpn-working-target-apply"></a>
+## Apply a security group to a target network<a name="cvpn-working-target-apply"></a>

 When you create a Client VPN endpoint, you can specify the security groups to apply to the target network\.
 When you associate the first target network with a Client VPN endpoint, we automatically apply the default security group of the VPC in which the associated subnet is located\.
-For more information, see [Security Groups](authentication-authorization.md#security-groups)\.
+For more information, see [Security groups](authentication-authorization.md#security-groups)\.

 You can change the security groups for the Client VPN endpoint\.
 The security group rules that you require depend on the kind of VPN access you want to configure\.
-For more information, see [Scenarios and Examples](scenario.md)\.
+For more information, see [Scenarios and examples](scenario.md)\.

 **To apply a security group to a target network \(console\)**